adaptyteam/adapty-docs/versioned_docs/version-3.0/refunds.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

-The Auto-managed refunds feature helps Adapty users efficiently manage refund requests from Apple’s App Store using automation.
+The Refund saver helps Adapty users efficiently manage refund requests from Apple’s App Store using automation.
 By streamlining this process, it reduces revenue loss and saves time.
 With real-time notifications and actionable insights, this tool ensures you address refund requests effectively while staying compliant with Apple’s guidelines.

 <Zoom>
   <img src={require('./img/refunds-chart.webp').default}